LeslyeCream/Lagom-Obsidian-Theme/README.md

 # Changelog
 ** V1.7.5**

 - Added dynamic full screen in notes!
+(Requires to be configured within Style Settings)

 - Fixed ghost spacing above the inline title in Editor mode.